 When guests feel they have the inside scoop, they’re sure to keep coming back.

 It’s not easy to have our smiling faces hidden when we’re all thirsty for a sense of connection.
-But there are still ways to connect with the guests we’ve missed while masked up and physically distant.
+But there are still ways to let our service and hospitality shine while masked up and physically distant.
 And don’t forget your smize!